ScaledFoundations/MatMamba/README.md

 ```

-See `matmamba/mamba2.py` for the implementation of the MatMamba2 block.
+See [`matmamba/mamba2.py`](https://github.com/ScaledFoundations/MatMamba/blob/main/matmamba/mamba2.py) for the implementation of the MatMamba2 block.

 ## Models
-In this work, we showed how to make a vision model (MatMamba-Vision) and a language model (MatMamba-LM) using the MatMamba block.
+We can make a vision model (MatMamba-Vision) and a language model (MatMamba-LM) using the MatMamba block.

 ### MatMamba-Vision
 ![MatMamba-Vision](assets/blog2.jpg)